 Environmental education is a lifelong learning process, focused on all ages and places—including schools, universities, community clubs, museums and nature centers, businesses, churches, mosques, and synagogues, parks, public forums, and everywhere learning takes place in our communities.
-We often talk about learning in environmental education taking place from cradle to grey.
+We often talk about learning in environmental education taking place from cradle to gray.

 Transcript: